-Cassidy, Cedar, Chemainus, Cobble Hill, Coombs, Cowichan, Cowichan Bay, Cowichan Valley, Crofton, Duncan, Errington, Honeymoon Bay, Ladysmith, Lake Cowichan, Mill Bay, Nanaimo, Nanoose Bay, North Cowichan, Parksville, Port Alberni, Qualicum Bay, Sahtlam, Saltair, Shawnigan Lake.
+Campbell River, Cassidy, Cedar, Chemainus, Cobble Hill, Coombs, Cowichan, Cowichan Bay, Cowichan Valley, Crofton, Duncan, Errington, Honeymoon Bay, Ladysmith, Lake Cowichan, Mill Bay, Nanaimo, Nanoose Bay, North Cowichan, Parksville, Port Alberni, Qualicum Bay, Sahtlam, Saltair, Shawnigan Lake, Victoria.

 This question is often asked during the period immediately following delivery, especially during periods of cold weather.
 So while your tank gauge may read 80% right after a fill, inspecting the gauge the following morning may show a percentage drop of up to 5%, even if no gas has been used.

 This occurs because your propane gas is delivered as a liquid.
 Like all liquids, it expands as temperatures rise and contracts when temperatures fall.
 (Actually, the liquid propane in a tank will expand 270 times its volume as it vaporizes into a gas.
 The vaporized gas is what your equipment and appliances burn in order to operate).